Rosuav/ThirdSquare/README.md

 normally be more than maybe a dozen touches in a typical day), but allowing the automated tickets to expand to weekly, monthly, or yearly (!!) would be utterly unworkable; the algorithm as described above scales with the square of touches.
+Additionally, while it's reasonable to count a single day's travel as covering all applicable zones, trying to expand this to multiple days becomes hairier;
+if a commuter steps outside his usual route for one day in a month, how should this be charged?
+The safest solution is to keep each day's travel separate.
+For the regular travellers who wish to save money by using longer-duration tickets, the overhead of explicitly purchasing them will be easily justified.

 Conceptually, your ticket will be touched off automatically when the vehicle you were on reaches its destination.
 Practically, however, this happens only on